-the wool spinning wheel.
-In the kitchen, the cast iron wood burning stove has a warming oven above and side boiler which was constantly used for warm water.
-Up the stairs, you will discover a traditional bedroom with a circular rack of exquisite dresses from the past: wedding dresses, evening gowns, flapper finery, and evening night ware.
-The closet is filled with fur pieces, stylish hats, girdles and foundation garments.
-Attached to the parents' bedroom, is a child's bedroom, with a stuffed mattress, a cradle and toys of the time.
-The last room features the replica of an office from a renown local dentist from the 50's (referred to by locals then as "Dr. Drill").
-Cigar Factory Workers The former business building next door, 630 W. Water St., features many collections of interest to the historian and curious guest.
+R.H.
+Miller & Sons Cigar Factory The building next door, 630 W.Water St., is where our historical society meets for lectures and features many collections.
 Two display cases with Indian arrowheads and various stone tools found in Princeton, on two local farms are showcased here.
-They belonged to Mascoutin Indians who for many years summered in this area, along the Fox River.
-Decades later, farm lads delighted in finding and preserving these unique, handmade artifacts.
-Also exhibited here is a case of Civil War memorabilia, which includes a rifle, a uniform and case of handcrafted buttons (a must see to appreciate the labor of those times).
-The display is complemented by history books and a listing of local participants, and we are compiling biographies of local soldiers whenever possible.
-Also shown here are colorful cigar boxes and tools from a once flourishing Princeton cigar factory, photography equipment from the Megow studio, an extensive display of Lion's Club memorabilia, a pump organ and bibles from local churches.
-In progress are biographical listings of families, business and organizations to assist genealogy researchers.
+They belonged to Mascoutin Indians who for many years, summered in this area, along the Fox River.
+Also exhibited is a case of Civil War memorabilia, including a rifle, a uniform and case of handcrafted buttons (a must see to appreciate the labor of those times).
+Unique to Princeton and our Historical Society are the colorful cigar boxes and tools from R. H Miller & Sons, a Princeton cigar factory that manufactured brands such as Paz de Oro, Shoe Peg, Blue Ribbon, and Panetelas (from 1899 until the late 1960s); photography equipment from the Megow Studio and an extensive display of local Lion's Club memorabilia can also be found here.
 Open third Saturdays of June, July, and August from 10 a.m. until 3 p.m.
-We welcome visits by appointment too, by calling (920) 295-3469 or (920) 295-4927.
-There is no charge to visitors, however a free will offering is gratefully accepted.
+We welcome visits by appointment any time, by calling (920) 295-3469 or (920) 295-4927.
+There is no charge to visitors however a free will offering is gratefully accepted to help maintain our buildings and artifacts.
 Princeton Historical Society 630 and 632 W. Water Street Princeton WI, 54968 (920) 295-3469 or (920) 295-4927

-Mascoutin Stone Tools

-• RIPON • WISCONSIN

-RIPON HISTORICAL SOCIETY

-The Ripon Historical Society was founded in 1899 "for historical and literary purposes."
+Stone tools & arrowheads found on local farms • RIPON • WISCONSIN RIPON HISTORICAL SOCIETY The Ripon Historical Society was founded in 1899 "for historical and literary purposes."
 The mission of the Society was stated as "the discovery, collection, preservation, and publication of historical records and data of and relating to the City of Ripon."
-One of the founders, Ripon lawyer Samuel Pedrick, actively collected documents and wrote and cross-

-referenced family histories throughout his adult life.
-The Pedrick papers were the foundation of our ongoing archival collection, much of which is now available online.
+One of the founders, Ripon lawyer Samuel Pedrick, actively collected documents and wrote and cross-referenced family histories throughout his adult life.
+The Pedrick papers are the foundation of our ongoing archival collection.

+Tinkham's Reed Organ

 The Ripon Historical Society provides resources locally through its museum, library, and archives collections, which are housed in the two 19th Century houses and barn it owns.
 The Society supports a range of educational opportunities including evening programs, school field trips, college classes, and independent historical and genealogical research.

-The strong archival collection documents the building of a small city on the American frontier.
-Of particular interest Tinkham's Reed Organ are documents relating to the experimental Fourierite community of Ceresco as part of the reform movement in the mid-nineteenth century: the role of Ripon citizens in the anti-slavery movement and subsequent formation of the Republican Party; Ripon's involvement in the Civil War; and the area's industrial development.
+Pedrick-Lawson House Stove The strong archival collection documents the building of a small city on the American frontier.
+Of particular interest are documents relating to the experimental Fourierite community of Ceresco as part of the reform movement in the mid-nineteenth century; the role of Ripon citizens in the anti-slavery movement and subsequent formation of the Republican Party: Ripon's involvement in the Civil War; and the area's industrial development.
+Another piece of Ripon history is that Harry Gordon Selfridge (from the famous Londonbased Selfridge Department store, and the popular PBS Series "Mr. Selfridge") was born in Ripon.
+His father, Robert Oliver Selfridge, owned a small, dry-goods store on the square in downtown Ripon; they lived in a house at the

+Harry G. Selfridge, early Riponite southwest corner of Watson and Seward streets, now known as The Village Green.
+A walking guide with additional details is available at the Ripon Chamber of Commerce or the Society building.
 The Society played an active part in placing the historic area of the city on the National Historic Register.
-Pictures, documentation, and a tour booklet showing Ripon's various 19th Century architectural styles are available.
-We are open weekdays 10 a.m. -1 p.m., or at any other time by appointment.
-Ripon Historical Society 508 Watson St, Ripon, WI 54971 (920) 748-5354 - riponhistory.com
+Pictures, documentation, and a tour booklet showing Ripon's various 19thCentury architectural styles are available.
+We are open Friday and Saturday, from 10° a.m. -1° p.m., or at any other time by appointment.
+Ripon Historical Society 508 Watson St, Ripon, WI 54971 riponhistory.com - (920) 748-5354

-Pedrick-Lawson House Stove • LITTLE WHITE SCHOOLHOUSE • RIPON, WISCONSIN